PDXPythonPirates/pyrate-stocks/README.md

 * Open a web browser and go to http://localhost:8080/ \
 (Note: This is a development server.
 Do not use it in a production deployment)

+### Editing the Application

+When changes are made to the application, the Docker image and container will need to be rebuilt.
+Note: If testing multiple changes, Run and Debug Mode is recommended for efficiency, then the container image can be rebuilt.

+* The docker container can be stopped manually via the VSCode extension or using the stop command.
+You will need the container ID to use the stop command.

+      # Find container ID
+      $ docker ps

+      # Stop container running
+      $ docker stop <ContainerID>

+* After edits are madeto the application, rebuild the container image with the build command and run the container again (see "Download Docker, Build Image, Run Container" for commands).

 ## **Features**

 - Anonymous users are presented with Home, Login, and Signup options.